The Standard is the Standard: Why Mike Tomlin is an Example of Great Leadership

 Coach Mike Tomlin of the Pittsburgh Steelers has an overall record of 154-85-2 with seven division titles, nine playoff appearances, two conference titles, and one Super Bowl title in two appearances.
 He is the only coach in NFL history to never have a losing season in his first 15 seasons.

 Tomlin has been successful in the NFL because he possesses the traits of many great leaders.
 Even though Tomlin is a professional football coach, leaders and aspiring leaders in any profession can learn from his examples.
-As a leader, Tomlin is fearless, supportive, charismatic, and inspirational.
+Tomlin is fearless, supportive, charismatic, and inspirational as a leader.